 IRB Review Times and User Satisfaction

 For information on how long it is taking the IRB to review various types of submissions, the table and graph below are updated every quarter.
-The table displays the number of days (median and range) from date of submission until date of final determination (approval or disapproval) for submissions that reached a final determination during the fourth quarter of 2023.
+The table displays the number of days (median and range) from date of submission until date of final determination (approval or disapproval) for submissions that reached a final determination during the second quarter of 2026.
 Since some review processes require that the submission be sent back and forth between the IRB and the investigator, the number of days that submissions spend in the IRB office and the number of days that submissions spend in the investigator’s office are also presented.

 James Feldman, MD, IRB Chair